COVID-19 one year later: Parents, students make virtual learning work - Mississippi's Best Community Newspaper

 NATCHEZ — At the start of the 2020 school year, there was no other choice for Chesney Doyle than to enroll her kids in virtual classes.

-Doyle said her husband and mom were vulnerable to COVID-19 and Cathedral did not offer the interactive virtual learning experience she wanted for her son Archer and daughter Alston, so she decided to enroll her kids at St. Andrews in Jackson.
+Doyle said her husband and mom were vulnerable to COVID-19 and local schools did not offer the interactive virtual learning experience she wanted for her son Archer and daughter Alston, so she decided to enroll her kids at St. Andrews in Jackson.

 “When we made that decision there was no vaccine,” Doyle said.
 “There was not much research about children and the virus.
 There was no way to say our children weren’t going to come home after a full day at school and then pass the virus on to an older member of the family.”